kubedb/docs/docs/guides/mongodb/clustering/standalone.md

 - `spec.version` is the version to be used for MongoDB.
 - `spec.podTemplate` specifies the resources and other specifications of the pod.
 Have a look [here](/docs/guides/mongodb/concepts/mongodb.md#specpodtemplate) to know the other subfields of the podTemplate.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
-When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching MongoDB object name.
-KubeDB operator will also create a governing service for StatefulSets with the name `<mongodb-name>-pods`.
+When a `MongoDB` object is created, KubeDB operator will create a new PetSet and a Service with the matching MongoDB object name.
+KubeDB operator will also create a governing service for PetSets with the name `<mongodb-name>-pods`.

 ```bash
 $ kubectl dba describe mg -n demo mg-alone